mbarosendal/Todoki/README.md

 Together, it reflects the idea of focusing your energy on tasks.

 I am an avid user of Pomodoro timers, and this project gave me the chance to explore full-stack development while experimenting with clean architecture and UX patterns.
+I am still learning, and there is still a lot of room for improvement.

 If you’re new to the Pomodoro technique, you can read more about it [here](https://en.wikipedia.org/wiki/Pomodoro_Technique).